There's No Such Thing as Total HIPAA Compliance at a Given Point in Time

 It is important to note that HHS does not endorse or otherwise recognize private organizations’ “certifications” regarding the Security Rule, and such certifications do not absolve covered entities of their legal obligations under the Security Rule.
 Moreover, performance of a “certification” by an external organization does not preclude HHS from subsequently finding a security violation.

 The use of compliance software that addresses the HIPAA regulations can help to strengthen a compliance program's effectiveness; an effective compliance program is one that can detect, identify, and remediate violations, irregularities, or flaws.
 An effective compliance program, which requires continuous updating to maintain that effectiveness, is, by definition, not a perfect one.
+There is no numerical rating that separates an effective program from one that is not effective.
+Establishing and maintaining a compliance program over time, is the best way to ensure its effectiveness.

 Was this article helpful?